Cassopolis, Michigan

 Cassopolis (/kəˈsɒpəlɪs/ kə-SOP-ə-liss) is a village in the U.S. state of Michigan and the county seat of Cass County.
 It is located mostly in LaGrange Township with a small portion extending east into Penn Township.
 The village and county are named after statesman Lewis Cass, a New Hampshire native and a prominent U.S. senator from Michigan prior to the American Civil War.

-Diamond Lake, one of the 100 largest inland lakes in Michigan, is located in Cassopolis.

 Cassopolis is part of the South Bend–Mishawaka, IN-MI, Metropolitan Statistical Area sometimes referred to as Michiana.
-The population was 1,774 at the 2010 census.
+The population was 1,712 at the 2020 census.

+History

 Cassopolis was platted by European Americans in 1831.
 It had already been designated the county seat by that point.
 It was incorporated as a village in 1863.
 The county developed farming and some industry.

 Cassopolis was a transit point on the Underground Railroad, by which sympathizers aided refugee slaves from the South to gain freedom in the North and in Canada.
-Some refugees continued through Michigan to settle in Canada in order to avoid risk under the 1850 Fugitive Slave Law, which increased incentives for capture.
-However the 1850s also saw the settlement of many African-Americans and people of mixed African-American and Sapponi and Pumenkey ancestry in Cass County.
+Some refugees continued through Michigan to settle in Canada in order to avoid risk under the 1850 Fugitive Slave Act, which increased incentives for capture.
+Others remained in the area, with many African-Americans and people of mixed African-American and Sapponi and Pumenkey ancestry settling in Cass County.

 In the 1960s, a group of African Americans connected to the Nation of Islam acquired some 1,000 acres of farmland in the area.
 Work on this acquisition was overseen by a man who had graduated from Cassopolis High.